openenclave/openenclave/samples/file-encryptor/README.md

 It has the following properties:

 - Written in C++
-- Shows how to encrypt and decrypt data inside an enclave
+- Show how to encrypt and decrypt data inside an enclave
-- Shows how to derive a key from a password string [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)
+- Show how to derive a key from a password string [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)
-- Uses AES mbedtls API to perform encryption and descryption
+- Use AES mbedtls API to perform encryption and descryption
-- Uses the following OE APIs
+- Use the following OE APIs
   - mbedtls_aes_setkey_*
   - mbedtls_aes_crypt_cbc
   - mbedtls_pkcs5_pbkdf2_hmac